-(1) See Appendix A for GAAP to non-GAAP reconciliations.
+(1) See $\underline{\mathsf{Appendix}}\,\underline{\mathsf{A}}$ for GAAP to non-GAAP reconciliations.

-2021 Executive Compensation Notable Actions
+2023 Key Executive Compensation Actions

-Consistent with our performance and the compensation objectives established for 2021, the Compensation Committee approved the following compensation actions for NEOs for 2021:
+Consistent with our performance and the compensation objectives established for 2023, the Compensation Committee approved the following compensation actions for our NEOs, including our CEO, for 2023:

-- Paid our NEOs, including our CEO, annual cash incentives at 168% of their target annual cash incentive opportunity; and - Granted long-term incentive compensation in the form of time-based restricted stock units ("RSUs") and performance share units ("PSUs") to be earned based on our total stockholder return ("TSR") relative to a preselected comparator group for a 3-year period from 2021 through 2023.
+- Adjusted base salaries, with increases for each NEO ranging from 2.1% to 10.4% as deemed appropriate following a review of market review, job responsibility changes and other factors; - · Awarded annual cash incentives at 95.7% of their target annual cash incentive opportunity; and - Granted long-term incentive compensation in the form of time-based vesting restricted stock units ("RSUs") vesting ratably over a four-year period and performance share units ("PSUs") to be earned based on our total stockholder return ("TSR") relative to a pre-selected comparator group for a three-year period from 2023 through 2025.